Image Credit: bluebay/Shutterstock.com

 - Digital readouts are available to help refine the threshold point and to show the incident level.

-- The configuration copy-paste function often allows instantaneous set up of additional sensors or a group of sensors on a second device, once one sensor has been successfully installed.
+- The configuration copy-paste function often allows instantaneous to set up of additional sensors or a group of sensors on a second device, once one sensor has been successfully installed.

 Physical sensors analyze physical properties such as pressure, strain, stress, flow, temperature, and fatigue.